Zach Guza

 I started Black Dog Fitness so that no one else has to go through what I went through with mental illness and what dad went through with Parkinson’s disease.

 I struggled with undiagnosed Depression for years.
 I just thought that life was supposed to be terrible.
 I finally realized what was wrong when I saw a video called “I have a black dog and his name is depression.”
 It stopped me dead in my tracks.
 That was me.
 I have a black dog.
+I have Depression.

 So, why Parkinson’s disease?